-Detailed info related to each stop can be seen in the Stop Info Box that appears on the screen when the mouse cursor is positioned/hovers over the stop (hold the CTRL key down and left click the mouse).
+Detailed info related to each stop can be seen in the Stop Info Box that appears on the screen when the mouse cursor is positioned/hovers over the stop (Ctrl+click).

 Info in the center of the box (custom user defined fields) will always be white text on black background.
 Header color indicates a stop's status.